weaveworks/scope/site/installing.md

 * `--service-token=<token>` is the token you obtained after you signed up for Weave Cloud.

-This script downloads and runs a recent Scope docker image from the Docker Hub.
+This script downloads and runs a recent Scope Docker image from the Docker Hub.
 Scope needs to be installed onto every machine that you want to monitor.
-Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.
+Once launched, Scope doesn’t require any other configuration and it does not depend on Weave Net.

-After Scope has been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login.
+After Scope is launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login.
 Click 'View Instance' in the top right-hand corner to see the Scope user interface.

 ###<a name="cluster-no-net"></a>Installing Scope on a Local Cluster Without Weave Net